octoblu/mqtt/README.md

 MQTT (MQ Telemetry Transport) is a lightweight publish/subscribe messaging protocol.
 It is useful for use with low power sensors, but is applicable to many scenarios.
 For more complete information on MQTT, see http://mqtt.org/.

-Skynet's MQTT server is based on the following project: https://github.com/mcollina/mosca
+Skynet's MQTT server is based on the Mosca project (https://github.com/mcollina/mosca) which supports the following persistent data stores: AMQP, Redis, MongoDB, ZeroMQ or just MQTT.

 Quality of Service
 ------------------